andrewdyer/react-link-toolkit/README.md

 # React Link Toolkit

-A template for creating React packages.
+A package to effortlessly manage and swap link components in React applications.

 ## Getting Started